 The Company has various current and previously-owned facilities subject to a variety of environmental regulations.
 The Company has received certain indemnifications from either companies previously owning these facilities or from purchasers of those facilities.
-Additionally, certain property previously sold by the Company has been designated as a Brownfield Site and is under development by the purchaser.
-As of March 31, 2024 and December 31, 2023, no amounts were accrued for any environmental matters.
+Additionally, certain property previously sold by the Company has been designated as a Brownfield Site and has been approved for development by the purchaser.
+As of June 30, 2024 and December 31, 2023, no amounts were accrued for any environmental matters.

 On December 27, 2017, the U.S. Department of Labor (the "DOL") filed a lawsuit alleging that the Company had misinterpreted the language of the Company's 401(k) Plans (collectively, the "Plan").
 The DOL does not dispute that the Company reached such interpretation in good faith and after the Company consulted with independent ERISA counsel.
 Although the Company maintains that it had affirmative defenses against the DOL's claims, in an effort to avoid further litigation the Company engaged in settlement discussions in the second half of 2022 with the DOL.
 On March 14, 2023, the parties jointly delivered to the court a proposed consent order and judgment containing the terms of a settlement agreement, which was entered into the court record on September 28, 2023.
 The settlement, among other terms, required the Company to pay a restoration payment of \$575,000 to the Plan, which was deposited into the Plan's unallocated asset account during the fourth quarter of 2023 and distributed among affected participants of the Plan in February 2024.
-The settlement agreement also assessed a 10% penalty under section 502(l) of ERISA, for which the Company requested a good faith waiver in March 2024.
+The settlement agreement also assessed a 10% penalty under section 502(l) of ERISA, for which the Company requested a good faith waiver in March 2024, which was approved by the DOL in June 2024.